NeoGeographyToolkit/StereoPipeline/docs/tools/cam2rpc.rst

     the RPC model.

 --dem-file <filename>
-    Compute the longitude-latitude and height ranges in which to fit the RPC camera as the bounding box of the portion of this DEM that is covered by the input image.
+    Compute the longitude-latitude-height box in which to fit the RPC camera as the bounding box of the portion of this DEM that is seen by the input camera.

 --num-samples <integer (default: 40)>
     How many samples to use in each direction in the